jontek2/A-better-print_start-macro/README.md

 **:warning: This is still in BETA :warning:**

-This documents aims to help you get a better, simple and powerful print_start macro for your Voron printer.
+This document aims to help you get a better, simpler and more powerful print_start macro for your Voron printer.
 With this macro you will be able to pass variables such as print temps and chamber temps to your print_start macro.
-By doing so you will be able to automatically start a heatsoak and customize your printers behaviour.
+By doing so you will be able to automatically start a heatsoak and customize your printer's behaviour.
 The heatsoak will start when you've sliced a print with a bed temp higher than 90c.
 It will then heatsoak to your set chamber temp.
-If no chamber temp is set it will fallback to the macros standard chambertemp of 40c.
+If no chamber temp is set it will fall back to the macro's standard chamber temp of 40c.

 Each command has a comment next to it explaining what it does.
-Make sure to read through the macro and get an understanding of what it.
+Make sure to read through the macro and get an understanding of what it does.

 In short this macro will perform: